cswords/anne-dbscan-demo/README.md

 # anne-dbscan-demo
 Demo of using aNNE similarity for DBSCAN.

-Written by Xiaoyu Qin, Monash University, July 2019, version 1.0
+Written by Xiaoyu Qin, Monash University, March 2019, version 1.0

 This software is under GNU General Public License version 3.0 (GPLv3)